movebit/move/language/move-analyzer/design.md

 This is where the `syntax.rs` comming from.

-`syntax.rs` is copy from the official version and recover some error and etc...
+`syntax.rs` is copy from the official version and modified to recover some recoverable errors.

 especialy doing `auto completion` , The user's code  is always incomplete.

 ### Multi Project support.